Information for presenters

 - Please keep to time. #id24 talks run for 40 minutes with a 10-minute question period at the end.
 We have to allow a 10-minute change-over between talks for the captioners and hosts.
 To keep #id24 running smoothly, we’ll be strict about finishing talks (including questions) inside of 50 minutes, but it is also important that your talk does not stop too far short of 40 minutes in order to avoid unexpectedly long breaks between talks, so please run through your talk to make sure it fits the expected time.

 We use Zoom to broadcast to YouTube live.
-Because of how this is set up, the host will start the Zoom at 10 minutes to the hour, and invite you to join via a URL.
-We cannot share the Zoom URL with you before this time.
+Because of how this is set up, the host will start the Zoom at around 10 minutes to the hour, and invite you to join via the URL we sent you in the days before the conference.

 - Do not “Add” attendees from the Zoom URLs.
 Attendees/viewers will watch via YouTube or via the publicly published URLs on the #id24 site.

 If you are unfamiliar with Zoom, read Zoom help: Getting started.